The bottom bar contains various output options and settings.

 global modulation target, meaning that it affects all voices simultaneously.
 When modulating a

-global target like Stereo with a per-voice modulation signal such as an envelope generator, the highest signal value of all active voice envelopes is
+global target like Stereo with a per-voice modulation signal such as an envelope generator, a combined envelope signal is